SSWConsulting/SSW.Rules.Content/rules/make-numbers-more-readable/rule.md

 * Phone: (858) 353-2311
 :::
 ::: good
-Good example - A comma, a dash, and some spacing make these large numbers easier to read
+Figure: Good example - A comma, a dash, and some spacing make these large numbers easier to read
 :::

 ::: info